Help with bills in Riverside County.

 - Help in applying for everything from weatherization to disability or CalFresh food stamps.

-- Other information is available too, and find assistance from Riverside Family Resource Centers.
+Other information is available too.
+As noted, they operate some of their own programs and partner with other organizations.
+Find assistance from Riverside Family Resource Centers.

 Riverside government and cash assistance - The county social service office runs a number of programs for the low income, seniors, unemployed, and people who need help.
 Resources range from cash for paying bills and basic needs to health care and job training programs.
 Case managers are available and will meet one on one with individuals to go over all the government aid programs available.
 Continue with public assistance in Riverside County